 Countdown to Extinction

 Chirp chirp.
 ‘Alioramus.’
-Ahead, a dinosaur had its head down, rustling in a bush.
-When it raises its head, it’s to swallow a smaller dinosaur.
+Ahead, a dinosaur has its head down, rustling in a bush.
+When it raises its head, it’s to swallow a smaller dinosaur, whose legs and tail flutter helplessly as it’s swallowed whole.
+Lest we forget, the natural world is an unforgiving one.

 Chirp chirp.
 ‘Hadrosaur.’
 A mother parasaur and her babies look to the sky as flaming shards rain down through the dense jungle canopy.
 ‘Raptor.’
 It’s ahead on the left, snarling and hissing, his eyes fixated on the nearby baby parasaurs.
 A trail of light signals that a meteor has struck the Rover, which jolts and tips, regaining traction and swerving forward.